Thursday, December 27, 2012

 Our Mini Bus - One Pit Stop Along The Way

-There are no tickets for these mini buses, you simply show up.
-They leave about hourly and are all owner operated.
+There are no tickets for these minibuses; you simply show up.
+They leave about hourly and are all owner-operated.
 We were dreading this portion of the trip as the buses can be crowded, but ours was only about 1/2 filled most of the way.
-They made stops along the way and people were getting on and off.
-It turned out to be a pleasant ride, although ear popping as we climbed the mountain roads and then descended on the Caribbean side.
-We opted to get off at Almirante, well actually just outside of town.
+They made stops along the way, and people were getting on and off.
+It turned out to be a pleasant ride, although ear-popping as we climbed the mountain roads and then descended on the Caribbean side.
+We opted to get off at Almirante, well, actually just outside of town.
 It made for a shorter bus ride and then a shorter water taxi ride.
 Almirate is not a place one would want to be any longer than absolutely necessary.
-We got a taxi into town and after waiting about 1/2 hour we had enough passengers to satisfy the water taxi driver so we could depart.
+We got a taxi into town, and after waiting about 1/2 hour, we had enough passengers to satisfy the water taxi driver, so we could depart.

-In Bocas Town we had lunch and as much as we wanted to get back to Ariel, we took time to shop for some groceries.
+In Bocas Town, we had lunch, and as much as we wanted to get back to Ariel, we took time to shop for some groceries.
 One more quick water taxi ride and we were back at Red Frog Marina.
 Home Again

 Thursday, October 18, 2012